YFlynn726/paceapi/README.md

 # App Name: Pace!
 Live Link: https://paceclient.now.sh/

-This app helps users visually see their run trends and help see their progress if they are training or if they just want to see how they are performing.
+This app helps users visually see their run trends and see their progress if they are training or if they just want to see how they are performing.
 I don't know about you but I would like to know how I've progressed.
 The user may leave notes about their experience of that particular run and provide details like their pace time.
 Try it out, it's a fun one!

 Designed a run tracking app using React and node.js using real life experiences and feedback of known runners.
 Tech:  React, CSS, JS, Jest